 Although the Title VII of the Civil Rights Act of 1964 and the California Fair Employment and Housing Act (FEHA) share the same principle to prevent undue discrimination in the workplace... more

 EMPLOYMENT: Title VII Damages per party or per claim?

 The issue as to whether the cap on damages applied per party or per claim was answered in a Fifth Circuit decision in Black v.
 Pan... more

-Written by attorney Tyson Snow, almost 2 years ago.
+Written by attorney Tyson B. Snow, over 2 years ago.

 The following series of guides is to help both employers and employees understand their rights and obligations under the various federal employment discrimination laws.
 I will write in a... more

 The Court of Appeals for the Fifth Circuit has overturned a lower district court in Texas holding thatfiring a woman because she is lactating or expressing milk is unlawful sex... more